Australian Crop Report: December edition

 Note: Yields are based on area planted.

-Area planted to cotton is forecast to fall by almost 50% to 161,000 hectares in 2018–19.
-Soil moisture levels are very low due to below average rainfall from January to August.
-This is expected to limit planting to irrigated areas.
-Cotton production in New South Wales is forecast to decline by 44 per cent in 2018–19 to 389,000 tonnes of cotton lint and around 550,000 tonnes of cottonseed.
+Area planted to cotton is forecast to fall by around 44% to 174,000 hectares in 2018–19, comprised of 140,000 hectares of irrigated area and 34,000 hectares of dryland area.
+This forecast fall is driven by dam and soil moisture levels being very low because of below average rainfall in 2018.
+Cotton production in New South Wales is forecast to decline by 43% in 2018–19 to 371,000 tonnes of cotton lint and around 525,000 tonnes of cottonseed.

 |Crop||Area||Yield||Production||Area change||Prod. change |